-Software sales representatives have extremely high earning potentials.
-As a rep moves up the ranks from business development representative to enterprise account executive, how much software sales reps earn increase exponentially.
+Software sales representatives have extremely high earning potential.
+As a rep moves up the ranks from business development representative to enterprise account executive, how much software sales reps earn increases exponentially.
 And even from the beginning of their careers, they have the opportunity to earn well into six figures, as long as they put in the effort.

 I remember listening to “Money” by Pink Floyd as I walked to my first SaaS sales job as a BDR in NYC thinking about all the money I could make if I just put myself out there, following the process, and made those dials.
 The first few quarters were rough and didn’t live up to the image I held in my mind while jamming out.
 I failed to breach quota twice.
 But, as I gained skills through practice, I finally made a breakthrough.